rclone/rclone/docs/content/drive.md

 (e.g. the inode in unix terms) so they don't break if the source is renamed or moved about.

-Be default rclone treats these as follows.
+By default rclone treats these as follows.

 For shortcuts pointing to files: